What if I am not notified by a public body or contractor, if I am a subcontractor, that the prevailing wage is required to be paid on the job?

 No. A contractor/subcontractor cannot reduce the wage component by paying a greater amount in allowable fringe benefit component.
 Similarly, if a contractor/subcontractor pays less in the allowable benefit component, then the difference must be added to the base wage component, even if the contractor/subcontractor is complying with the terms of a collective bargaining agreement.

-How does a contractor calculate the allowable benefit: (Health and Welfare, Pension/Annuity, Training, and Vacation in some localities) component?
+How does a contractor calculate the allowable benefit: (Health and Welfare, Pension/Annuity, Training, and Vacation) component?

 Examples are as follows: